 The Antelope Canyon is great!
 The Antelope Canyon map will reflect the vastness of natural beauty.
 Irrespective of the canyon you choose, you will make the most of the stunning natural wonder.

-The lighting and trajectory of the rays will have a huge impact on how intense the walls glow in the Lower Antelope.
+The lighting and trajectory of the rays will greatly impact how intense the walls glow in the Lower Antelope.
 The time will also decide how prevalent the light beams appear in the Upper Antelope.

-If you want the best lighting, you need to visit between the end of March until October and if you want to catch Antelope Canyon at a less busy hour, you need to travel between November to early March.
+If you want the best lighting, you need to visit between the end of March and October, and if you want to catch Antelope Canyon at a less busy hour, you need to travel between November to early March.

 Upper vs Lower Antelope Canyon